justpy-org/justpy/docs/tutorial/custom_components.md

 Again, JustPy components are Python classes.
 In our case, `Hello` inherits from `Div` and only changes `Div`'s `__init__` (the class constructor).

 In the constructor we first initialize a counter for the instance.
 This is a new attribute that is not initialized by `Div`.
-Then we call the super class constructor, in our case the constructor of Div.
+Then we call the super class `__init__`, in our case the `__init__` of Div.
 This call provides `Hello` with the initializations required to work correctly inside the JustPy framework.
 Since we are calling the super class constructor after having provided a default value to the counter attribute, we can overwrite it with a keyword argument.
 Try running the following:

 ```python
 import justpy as jp